 In your cover letter, your last paragraph should give me comfort about relocation.
 You do not need to convince anyone that you are going to be the perfect fit in this single short paragraph.
 You ONLY need to ease enough tension and create enough curiosity to get the recruiter to pick up the phone and give you a call.

-I recruit into Seattle, so these are the things that will easy my mind when talking with someone looking for a jobs out of the local area:
+I recruit into Seattle, so these are the things that will ease my mind when talking with someone looking for jobs out of the local area:

 - I have always wanted to move to the Pacific North West and am planning on relocating to Seattle.
 I love the outdoors, specifically mountain biking and hiking.
 As an avid cyclist, hiker, steelheader. . .

 - I am looking to relocate to a larger city.
 As a father with two young children, Seattle is very attractive because of the great school’s systems.
 I am going to move to Seattle where my children can see some diversity and culture through a different lens.